Smithay/wayland-rs/book/wayland/p_core/shell.md

 - **Popup:** this shell surface is associated to a parent shell surface, and must be hidden or displayed at the same time as it.

-The shell surface also has a "ping" mechanism: whevener it receives a `wl_shell_surface::ping` event, it must answer with a `wl_shell_surface::pong` request.
+The shell surface has a "ping" mechanism: whevener it receives a `wl_shell_surface::ping` event, it must answer with a `wl_shell_surface::pong` request.
 If the answer takes too much time to come, the compositor will consider this shell surface to be unresponsive and notify the user of it.